benjspitler/benjspitler.github.io/logistic-egypt.md

 - Controlling for other variables, an individual being convicted of a criminal offence (as opposed to a political one) increases the odds of that individual being executed by a factor of 2.87
 - Controlling for other variables, an individual being convicted in a military court (as opposed to a civilian court) increases the  odds of that individual being executed by a factor of 8.23

 These results make sense.
 It is not surprising to me that as more death sentences are issued in a given governorate, that corresponds with a slightly reduced chance of any one individual sentenced to death in that governorate going on to be executed.
-I believe the explanation here is that the governorates with the highest numbers of death sentences, like Minya, Cairo, and Giza, are reflective of mass trials held in those locations, where hundreds of people were sentenced to death simultaneously in some cases.
+I believe the explanation here is that the highest numbers of death sentences, in governorates like Minya, Cairo, and Giza, resulted from mass trials held in those locations, where hundreds of people were sentenced to death simultaneously in some cases.
 These trials garnered considerable international scrutiny, and thus were probably less likely to lead to actual executions.
+Conversely, it was likely easier and less controversial for the government to carry out executions related to death sentences resulting from smaller, lesser-known trials.

-It also makes sense that individuals convicted of criminal offences and individuals convicted in military courts would be more likely to be executed, though for different reasons.
+It also makes sense that individuals convicted of criminal offences would be more likely to be executed.
 Criminal offences (as opposed to political ones) are generally viewed by Egyptian authorities as more cut-and-dried and less controversial.
 These tend to be cases where individuals are convicted of murder related to personal vendettas (for example), as compared to a political offence where a peaceful protestor may be accused of being a terrorist.
 The government is more likely to feel comfortable carrying out executions in the former cases than the latter, as they garner less international attention.

 Likewise, if an individual is tried in a military tribunal instead of a civilian court, that is often indiciative of the government's commitment to punishing that individual as harshly as possible.
 That is not to say that individuals convicted in military tribunals are more likely to be guilty, or are accused of more serious offences than those tried in civilian courts--this is very often not the case.
 Rather, the government trying an individual in a military tribunal makes clear the government's intent to deal with that person as harshly as possible, so it is not surprising that those cases were more likely to end in execution.

-Overall, I think the human rights investigations field is ripe for applications of this kind of advanced statistical analysis, and indeed needs more of it; this is a big reason why I am pursuing a statistics and data science education.
+Overall, the human rights investigations field is ripe for applications of this kind of advanced statistical analysis, and indeed needs more of it; this is a big reason why I am pursuing a statistics and data science education.
 For example, one could use this type of logistic regression to make decisions about where to allocate casework resources within a human rights organization--if individuals sentenced to death for criminal offences, in military tribunals, and in governorates with overall fewer death sentences are more likely to be executed, organizations can focus their resources on those cases.

 ### Full code block